Social Science blog

 Amy Absher’s The Black Musician and the White City (2014) tells the story of African American musicians in Chicago during the mid-twentieth century.
 While depicting the segregated city before World War II, Absher traces the migration of black musicians, both men and women and both classical and vernacular performers, from the American South to Chicago during the 1930s to 1950s.
 Absher takes the history beyond the study of jazz and blues by examining the significant role that classically trained black musicians played in building the Chicago South Side community.
 Absher argues that black migrants in Chicago had diverse education and economic backgrounds but found common cause in the city’s music community.

-From Slavery to Civil Rights cover
+Slavery to Civil Rights

 From Slavery to Civil Rights, by Hilary McLaughlin-Stonham (2020) traces the history of segregation on New Orleans streetcars.
 It traces the formation of stereotypes that were used to justify segregation and looks at the way white supremacy came to be played out daily, in public.
 Streetcars became the 'theatres' for black resistance throughout the era and this survey considers the symbolic part they played in civil rights up to the present day.